Chris-J-Patrick/Detailing-Website-React/README.md

 - `.env` - Environment variables for configuration settings.
 - `.gitignore` - Specifies intentionally untracked files to ignore.
 - `checkJwt.js` - Middleware for JWT authentication.
-- `package-lock.json` - Automatically generated for any operations where npm modifies either the node_modules tree or package.json.
+- `package-lock.json` - Automatically generated for any operations where npm modifies either the `node_modules` tree or `package.json`.
 - `package.json` - Manifest file for Node.js projects, includes metadata about the project.
 - `server.js` - Entry point for the Node.js server.